JacopoLucky/WordClock/README.md

 # The Idea of the WordClock
-I see around the internet a lot of Word Clock very well made.
+I see around the internet a lot of Word Clock well made.
 BUT a lot of them are made with an adressable led strip.
 I think it's too easy to do so I decide to made one with a bunch of shift register found on an old board and a basic common cathode RGB leds.